Long before the suffragettes came on the scene, women were advocating for their rights in society.

 It was also well-attended by influential women of the time, such as Transcendentalist leader Lydia Emerson, abolitionist Julia Ward Howe, and Native American rights activist Lydia Maria Child.

 The meetings were a strong base for feminism in New England.
-It became so influential to the women’s suffragette movement that suffragist Elizabeth Cady Stanton called it a landmark in “the vindication of woman’s right to think.”
+It became so influential to the women’s suffrage movement that suffragist Elizabeth Cady Stanton called it a landmark in “the vindication of women’s right to think.”